mseemann/angular2-mdl/README.md

 ### How to use the mdl components with webpack

 Just use it.
-Add the MdlRootModule to your NgModule imports and you are done!
+Add the MdlModule to your NgModule imports and you are done!

 ### How to use the mdl components with system js